For moderate to severe patients 12+ years not adequately controlled with other systemic drugs, including biologics.1

 Measure Up

-MEASURE UP 1 (N=847) and MEASURE UP 2 (N=836) were phase 3, multicenter, randomized, double-blind, parallel-group, placebo-controlled studies to evaluate the efficacy and safety of RINVOQ (15 mg or 30 mg) vs placebo over 16 weeks in adult and pediatric (≥12 years of age) patients with moderate to severe atopic dermatitis.
-Adult patients who completed the original 16-week double-blind MEASURE UP studies were eligible for blinded, extended treatment for at least 52 weeks.1,7
+MEASURE UP 1 (N=847) and MEASURE UP 2 (N=836) were phase 3, multicenter, randomized, double-blind, parallel-group, placebo-controlled studies to evaluate the efficacy and safety of RINVOQ (15 mg or 30 mg) vs placebo over 16 weeks in adult and pediatric (≥12 years) patients with moderate to severe atopic dermatitis.
+Patients were randomized 1:1:1 to receive RINVOQ 15 mg, RINVOQ 30 mg, or placebo.
+Patients who completed the original 16-week double-blind MEASURE UP studies entered the blinded extension treatment period.
+Following the completion of enrollment of MEASURE UP 1 and MEASURE UP 2, a supplemental study continued to enroll adolescent subjects until 180 adolescents were enrolled in MEASURE UP 1 and 180 adolescents were enrolled in MEASURE UP 2.1,8,9

 AD Up

-AD UP (N=901) was a phase 3, multicenter, randomized, double-blind, parallel-group, placebo-controlled study to evaluate the efficacy and safety of RINVOQ (15 mg or 30 mg) + TCS vs placebo + TCS over 16 weeks in adult and pediatric (≥12 years of age) patients with moderate to severe atopic dermatitis.
-Patients who completed the original 16-week double-blind AD UP study were eligible for blinded, extended treatment for at least 52 weeks.8,9
+AD UP (N=901) was a phase 3, multicenter, randomized, double-blind, parallel-group, placebo-controlled study to evaluate the efficacy and safety of RINVOQ (15 mg or 30 mg) + TCS vs placebo + TCS in adult and pediatric (≥12 years of age) patients with moderate to severe atopic dermatitis.
+Co-primary endpoints were EASI 75 and vIGA 0/1 response vs placebo at Week 16.
+Patients were randomized 1:1:1 to receive RINVOQ 15 mg, RINVOQ 30 mg, or placebo—all in combination with TCS.
+Patients who completed the original 16-week double-blind AD UP study entered the blinded extension treatment period.
+Following the completion of enrollment of AD UP, a supplemental study continued to enroll adolescent subjects until 180 adolescents were enrolled in AD UP.9-11

 Common adverse events